 - Insurance in super is still adequate coverage for your needs

 - Super is consolidated, after checking whether there is insurance or any other benefits attached to the account you may lose and you’re comfortable to do so

 - The big picture – are you happy with your super fund overall?

-Energy Super used to be a super fund for the sole benefit of employees in the energy industry but has since been a public offer fund, which means it now includes spouses and other relatives of employees in the energy industry.
-It now has 48,000 members and holds over $6 billion in funds under management.
+Energy Super used to be a super fund for the sole benefit of employees in the energy industry, but has since become a public offer fund.
+It now has over 47,000 members and holds over $7 billion in funds under management.